Mulkey positive for COVID-19, UConn-Baylor women’s game off

-No. 6 Baylor canceled its much-anticipated home game Thursday night against No. 3 UConn after Lady Bears coach Kim Mulkey tested positive for COVID-19.
+No. 6 Baylor canceled its anticipated home game Thursday night against No. 3 UConn after Lady Bears coach Kim Mulkey tested positive for COVID-19.

 Baylor said it began restricting team activities after Mulkey tested positive on Monday, the same day she had been planning to rejoin the team.